Louis Thomas Villaret de Joyeuse: French Revolution

 In 1791, Villaret was appointed to command the frigate to transport troops to Saint-Domingue.
 Arriving shortly before the 1791 slave rebellion that launched the Haitian Revolution, he helped Governor Philibert François Rouxel de Blanchelande transport troops around the island.
-On 14 March 1792, he swore the "civic oath" to the French First Republic, while his brother emigrated.
+On 14 March 1792, he swore the "civic oath" to signify his support of the French Revolution, while his brother emigrated from France.
 Promoted to ship-of-the-line captain in 1792, he was given the command of the 74-gun in 1793; in May 1793, part of a squadron under Morard de Galle, he was tasked with watching the coasts of Morbihan and Loire, to prevent the British from aiding the War in the Vendée.

 When the rest of the Brest fleet sailed to Belle Île and the Quibéron mutinies broke out among many ships in the fleet, Villaret was one of the few officers who maintained order aboard his ship.
 In 1794, Villaret was promoted to counter admiral, and Jeanbon Saint André appointed him to command the 25-ship Brest fleet.
 Hoisting his flag on the 120-gun Montagne, Villaret reorganised and revitalised the Brest fleet.
 Among other measures, Saint André and Villaret-Joyeuse founded a naval artillery school.